AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 #### 404

-Identity Provider not found.
+Identity provider not found.

 #### 500

 Internal server error.
 ***

-## `Get Identity Provider based on Id`
+## `Get Identity Provider Based on Id`

 Get header for an identity provider to check if the identity provider exists.